 Can You Get a Degree in Industrial-Organizational Psychology Online?

 Some programs allow degree-seekers to move through coursework at their own pace to revisit concepts or skip ahead as needed.
 Online programs are also ideal for distance learners who simply prefer the convenience of studying at home.
-While online programs offer many benefits, students must possess strong motivation and time management skills to excel.
+While online programs offer many benefits, students must possess strong time management skills to excel.

 Are Practicums and Internships Required in an Online Industrial-Organizational Psychology Program?

-The Society for Industrial and Organizational Psychology (SIOP) provides guidelines for the education of industrial-organizational psychologists that say master's programs should provide "meaningful professional supervision of the training experience."
-SIOP recommends that experience as a supervised internship that lasts up to a year.
+The Society for Industrial and Organizational Psychology (SIOP) recommends that experience as a supervised internship that lasts up to a year.
 However, an internship is not a requirement to complete your online degree or start your career.
+Other examples of supervised training experience include practicum experiences, fieldwork, teaching or training, and thesis research.

-Other examples of supervised training experience include practicum experiences, field-work teaching or training, and thesis research.
 Online students may find internships through their university's career center, Handshake, LinkedIn, or Indeed.
-If you cannot get a practicum or internship arranged in your area, you can complete a thesis and still meet the requirements for your online master's degree, which is the minimum degree requirement for industrial psychologists, according to the BLS.
+If you cannot get a practicum or internship in your area, you may complete a thesis and still meet the requirements for your online master's degree.

 How to Become an Industrial-Organizational Psychologist